appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

 * Communicating intent
     * Tuples obfuscate intent by filling code with generic projections & constructors (`fst`, `proj1`, `proj1_sig`, `conj`, `exist`, etc).
-    * Structures communicate intent through named fields.
+    * Records communicate intent through named fields.
 * Construction
     * Tuples are hard to construct because they're often the wrong "shape" for the data.
-    * Structures are easy to construct because there's a special syntax for doing so.
+    * Records are easy to construct because there's a special syntax for doing so.
 * Projection
     * Tuples force you to write your own projections.
 This is tedious.
-    * Structures provide projections automatically.
+    * Records provide projections automatically.
 * Matching & destructing
     * Tuples are hard to match & destruct due to their shape.
-    * Structures are easier to destruct and even easier to `match ... end`.
+    * Records are easier to destruct and even easier to `match ... end`.

-Structures are better than tuples.
+Records are better than tuples.